EOSIO/spec-repo/eep-draft_regions.md

     rely on the Merkle roots embedded in block headers.
   * Oracle-based IBC.
 Contracts may opt in to trusting oracles which attest to events on other chains.
-* Named Shards.
-This EEP uses the term "shards" to mean side chains which share a common block log.
-The block log keeps the shards synchronized with each other and may help form the communication channel between them.
+* Named Regions.
+This EEP uses the term "regions" to mean side chains which share a common block log.
+The block log keeps the regions synchronized with each other and may help form the communication channel between them.

-This EEP discusses named shards.
+This EEP discusses named regions.

 ## Discussion